Enigmatis/graphql-java-annotations/README.md

 ## Annotations Schema Creator

-Using the `GraphQLAnnotations` processor object can be a little bit confused if you wish to use it to create a GraphQL schema.
+Using the `GraphQLAnnotations` processor object can be a little bit confusing if you wish to use it to create a GraphQL schema.
 So we created a util class to help you create your desired GraphQL schema, in a syntax similiar to the graphql-java syntax.

 In order to do so you can use the ``AnnotationsSchemaCreator.Builder`` in the following way: